leoyang1984/bbc-6-minute-english/episodes/2024-09-15-keeping-kids-off-smartphones.md

 >
 > *Note: This is not a word-for-word transcript.*

-{: .warning }

-> This website documents the features of the current main branch of the Just the Docs theme.
+{: .warning } This website documents the features of the current main branch of the Just the Docs theme.
 See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

+{: .note } To use the theme, you do not need to clone or fork the Just the Docs repo!
+You should do that only if you intend to browse the theme docs locally, contribute to the development of the theme, or develop a new theme based on Just the Docs.

 ---